jorbakk/sis/README.md

 ray-tracer or 3D-modeling software.

 ## Supported file formats
+* png, bmp, gif, pnm, tga, jpeg for input and texture.
+Currently, tif support is disabled and there are some limitations on the accepted image types, basically an 8-bit color palette png should work.
+These limitations might be removed in future releases.
-* tiff - for input, output and texture
+* output is always png

 ## Requirements
-* libgr (at least version 1.3)
+* gcc, make, otherwise no dependencies

 ## Installation
 Build from sources:

-* Change to the src directory
-* Edit the Makefile to change the path for libgr, and where you might want to install the binary and man-page.
+* Edit the Makefile to change where you might want to install the binary and man-page.
-* type 'make'.
+* Run 'make'.
-* type 'make install' to install the binary and man-page (as root).
+* Run 'make install' to install the binary and man-page (as root).
 Instead of installing, you can also run the sis excecutable directly from the src directory.

 ## Usage
 Generate a SIS of a simple 3-D sinus oval figure which is supplied in the depthmaps subdirectory:

-     ./sis ../depthmaps/oval.tif out.tif
+     ./sis ../depthmaps/oval.png out.png

 Invoked with the -m option, sis adds two triangles to the top of the picture, which help you to find the right convergence.

-     ./sis ../depthmaps/oval.tif out.tif -m
+     ./sis ../depthmaps/oval.png out.png -m

 Use a texture instead of the random noise background:

-     ./sis ../depthmaps/oval.tif out.tif -t ../textures/cork.tif
+     ./sis ../depthmaps/oval.png out.png -t ../textures/cork.png

 To see all available options run sis without any arguments.